 - Scrub your aquarium with soapy water and rinse well to remove all soap residue.

-- Start by putting one to two inches (2.5-5 cm.) of gravel or pebbles in the bottom of the tank.
-This will allow for healthy drainage so the roots don’t rot.
+- Start by putting 1 to 2 inches (2.5-5 cm.) of gravel or pebbles in the bottom of the tank.
+This will allow for healthy drainage, so the roots don’t rot.

 - Add a thin layer of activated charcoal.
 Although charcoal isn’t absolutely necessary, it’s more important with an enclosed terrarium because it will help keep the air in the aquarium clean and fresh.
 You can also mix the charcoal with the gravel.

-- Next, cover the gravel and charcoal with one to two inches (2.5-5 cm.) of sphagnum moss.
+- Next, cover the gravel and charcoal with 1 to 2 inches (2.5-5 cm.) of sphagnum moss.
 This layer isn’t a must, but it will prevent potting soil from sinking into the pebbles and charcoal.